NSIS-Dev/homebrew-makensis/README.md

 ### Options

 The support for NSIS build options was removed from the Homebrew core repository in [#31891](https://github.com/Homebrew/homebrew-core/pull/31891) as part of the effort to [remove options](https://github.com/Homebrew/homebrew-core/issues/31510) from all core formulae.
 You can continue to use them using this tap.

+**Note**: You need to specify the version explicitly when using these options, e.g. `brew install makensis@3.05 --with-advanced-logging --with-large-strings`.

 #### `--with-advanced-logging`